anvilco/node-anvil/README.md

 # Anvil API Client for Node

-[Anvil](https://useanvil.com) is a suite of tools for managing document-based workflows:
+[Anvil](https://www.useanvil.com/developers/) is a suite of tools for managing document-based workflows:

-1. Anvil [Workflows](https://useanvil.com) converts your PDF forms into simple, intuitive websites that fill the PDFs and gather signatures for you.
+1. [Workflows](https://www.useanvil.com/docs/api/workflows): convert your PDF forms into simple, intuitive websites that fill the PDFs and gather signatures for you.
+2. [Etch E-sign](https://www.useanvil.com/docs/api/e-signatures): collect e-signatures from within your app.
+Send or embed a signature packet including multiple PDFs, images, and other uploads to one or more signers via the API.
-2. Anvil [PDF Filling API](https://useanvil.com/pdf-filling-api) allows you to fill any PDF with JSON data.
+3. [PDF filling API](https://useanvil.com/pdf-filling-api): fill any PDF with JSON data via the API.
+4. [PDF generation API](https://www.useanvil.com/docs/api/generate-pdf): generate PDFs from custom HTML or Markdown. i.e. HTML to PDF or Markdown to PDF.

+This client will allow you to interact with all of Anvil's APIs.
+See the [API guide](https://www.useanvil.com/docs) and the [GraphQL reference](https://www.useanvil.com/docs/api/graphql/reference/) for more info.

+This library and the Anvil APIs are intended to be used on a server or server-like environment.

 ## Usage